-Well; it can give you the chance to link to content that you have not yet covered, it will also boost your rankings and it might even lead you networking with the other bloggers.
+Well, it can give you the opportunity to link to content that you have not yet covered, it will also boost your rankings and it might even lead you to networking with the other bloggers.

 I have started many “blogging friendships” simply through linking to somebody else’s post and then they return the favor.